 By: Mariah S. Perry

-My sophomore year, I narrowed my focus to one service site called Project Community, which focused on bridging the gap between Guilford College and the Greensboro community by providing events that allowed each community to learn from each other.
+My sophomore year, I narrowed my focus to one service site called Project Community, which focused on bridging the gap between Guilford College and the Greensboro community by providing events that allowed both communities to learn from each other.
 This experience taught me how to be an effective mentor and understand the importance of meaningful reflection.
-Moreover, I was able to strengthen my communication, time management, and organization skills.
+Moreover, I was able to strengthen my communication, time management and organization skills.

 Finally, in my senior year, I was able to couple my service with academics.
 I led a mini workshop with the youth at a local high school focused on the effects of colorism on young adults.
 At the conclusion of this experience, I began to wonder what options I had for continuing this line of work where cultural exploration and education quality was the predominate attention.

 It was not long before I started recruiting my friends from college and high school through pictures and videos posted on my social media sites.
-Although it was not always a piece of cake, I began to love my teammates, the school that I served at, and ALL of my students.
-The life lesson my students taught me was love is a universal language that every student can understand.
-Now, when I go back to visit, my students all greet me with a big hug and a welcoming smile.
+Although it was not always a piece of cake, I began to love my teammates, the school where I served, and ALL of my students.
+The life lesson my students taught me is that love is a universal language that every student can understand.
+Now, when I go back to visit, my students greet me with a warm welcome and big smiles.